nrc-cnrc/MetroloPy/README.md

-* The significance value in budget table has been redefined from (sensitivity coefficient * standard uncertainty/combined uncertainty) to the square of that value so that the significance value sum to one.
+* The significance value in budget table has been redefined from (sensitivity coefficient * standard uncertainty/combined uncertainty) to the square of that value so that the significance values in a budget sum to one.

 * Units can now be raised to a fractional power and many other bug fixes.